aura-reality/deep-image-matting/gcloud-README.md

 It intermittently works for me; I get lots of retries (maybe due to bad internet).
 If the script doesn't work, you can always upload the files through the console.
 See https://cloud.google.com/storage/docs/uploading-objects
+Uplaod to gs://secret-compass-237117-mlengine/data (i.e. mirror it with your local directory)

 ## Download credentials
 To interact with google cloud with python (i.e. to train), you may need to download credentials.